UVicFormulaMotorsport/EV_MCU/README.md

-# MCC-EVBrain-EVSTM
+# EV_STM
-A repository containing projects related EV
+This repository contain software related projects for the EV

 #### REQUIREMENTS:
 * Each project must have it's own README.md containing a description